-5 (Optional) If you want to associate additional records with the allegation record, then complete the following steps:
+- 5. (Optional) If you want to associate additional records with the allegation record, then complete the following steps: - a.
+If you want to add victims to the allegation record, then scroll down, navigate to the Victim view, add a record, select the victims, and click OK. - Before you can add victims in this list, you must add or create the victim records in the Victims view in the Incident List view of the Incidents screen.
+For more information, see Adding Victim Information to Incidents. - b.
+If you want to add offenders to the allegation record, then scroll down, navigate to the Offender view, add a record, select the offenders, and click OK.

-- a If you want to add victims to the allegation record, then scroll down, navigate to the Victim view, add a record, select the victims, and click OK. - Before you can add victims in this list, you must add or create the victim records in the Victims view in the Incident List view of the Incidents screen.
-For more information, see "Adding Victim Information to Incidents" on page 213. - b If you want to add offenders to the allegation record, then scroll down, navigate to the Offender view, add a record, select the offenders, and click OK. - Before you can add offenders in this view, you must add or create the offender records in the Offenders view in the Incident List view of the Incidents screen.
-For more information, see "Adding Offender Information to Incidents" on page 212.
+Before you can add offenders in this view, you must add or create the offender records in the Offenders view in the Incident List view of the Incidents screen.
+For more information, see Adding Offender Information to Incidents.